 On a recent trip to Mexico, Eden, age 10, was horrified to learn that children lived in dismal situations, using cardboard boxes as beds.
 She also noticed they had no shoes.
-Eden was moved to help these children by making a commitment to bring back 100 pair of shoes on her next trip.
+Eden was moved to help these children by making a commitment to bring back 100 pairs of shoes on her next trip.

 She returned home to New Jersey and enlisted the aid of a local shoe store and her church.
-As a result, she’s prepared to send over 1,000 pair of shoes to her new friends in Mexico.
+As a result, she’s prepared to send over 1,000 pairs of shoes to her new friends in Mexico.

 Eden’s story is a great example of how children are often transformed by face-to-face interactions with people living in poverty.
 Clearly, Eden has developed the ability to empathize, to put herself in the place of another.
 Most children develop this capacity by the age of six and are capable of taking action to help people in need.
 They particularly benefit from seeing the direct benefits of their actions.

 Close to the age where she will ask deeper questions about poverty, Eden Eskaros is on her way to becoming an engaged, compassionate citizen.
 During adolescence, children’s brains develop the capacity to understand the systemic issues involved in helping those in need.
-For example, Eden may begin to ask “Why are children living in poverty?” or “What are the root causes of poverty?”
+For example, Eden may begin to ask, “Why are children living in poverty?” or, “What are the root causes of poverty?”